athertahir/deep-learning-time-series-forecasting/chapter_15/Lab13.md

 values of the hyperparameters to grid search.

 You are also encouraged to repeat the grid search to narrow in on ranges of values that appear to show better performance.
-An implementation of themodelconfigs() function is listed below.
+An implementation of the modelconfigs() function is listed below.

 # create a list of configs to try